School mourns death of 'happy, positive' student in crash

 Year 12 student Aidan Nicholson has been described as a "proud young man of Raukura".

-He died in a crash where a motorcycle hit a power pole on Amahou St, near the Te Ngae Rd intersection.
+He died on his way to school in a crash where his motorcycle hit a power pole on Amahou St, near the Te Ngae Rd intersection.
 Emergency services were called about 9.40am.

 In a written statement, school principal Chris Grinter farewelled the "happy, positive and affable student", saying his death had come as a "huge shock".